-In building your brand, the first of our six-step VISION process is Visualise.
-We wrote about that here.
+In building your brand, the first of our six-step VISION Process is Visualise, where you start with your big brand aspirations, then the company and customer vision.
 The second step is what we call the ‘Inner Brand’.
 Your Inner Brand is the non-visual part, the heart and soul of your brand, or how you make that emotional connection.

 Jeff Bezos, CEO of Amazon famously said, “Your brand is what people say about you when you’re not in the room.”
 But what about when *nobody* is in the room?
 Your brand is now more important than ever.
 It is out there, representing you when you can’t be in front of your clients.
 And brand values are a core part of that.

-You may have been going through some reflection and reinvention in your business and taken some time out to consider if your brand is communicating in the right way.
+You may have been going through some reflection and reinvention in your business and should have taken some time out to consider if your brand is communicating in the right way too.

-Might your brand need repositioning, tweaking or a major overhaul to convey the evolution your company has gone through and to communicate its ambition?
+It may need repositioning, tweaking or a major overhaul to convey the evolution your company has gone through and to communicate its ambition or purpose moving forward.

-The VISION process (which we go through in detail in the best-selling and award-winning book Let’s Get Visible!) helps you understand your brand and harness the power of branding to support your business strategy, visions and goals, to create a brand that connects and resonates with your ideal clients.
+The VISION process (which we go through in detail in my award-winning book Let’s Get Visible!) helps you understand your brand and harness the power of branding to support your business strategy, visions and goals, to create a brand that connects and resonates with your ideal clients.

 Your company’s brand values sit at the core of your business, underpinning everything your brand stands for.